TankerHQ/spec/encryption_formats.md

 The IV used in encryption is derived from the IV seed and the index of the block with the following formula: IV = H(IV seed, index).
 The index is concatenated as an uint64 little endian and starts from 0.

-This designs avoids using the same Key+IV combination multiple times if we need to support chunk rewriting, while also protecting against a malicious storage service that tries to reorder the chunks.
+This design avoids using the same Key+IV combination multiple times if we need to support chunk rewriting, while also protecting against a malicious storage service that tries to reorder the chunks.

 The Key is not derived and stays the same for all the chunks.